 “The opportunities students can get at a school like HLS—well, they will open doors that you just won’t find at other schools,” Claussen said last summer, before the inaugural meeting of the Indiana Alumni in International Affairs group that she and another IU alum, Jeff Lightfoot, have organized.
 Claussen had some advice for high-school students who are trying to choose between IU and another university.
 “I’ve always felt that IU offers an unparalleled breadth of experience and resources.
 What served me well at IU was working closely with the terrific faculty and staff across the campus.
 I would be nothing without their support.
 Those relationships beyond the classroom were critical.
 Engaging with the wealth of opportunities that HLS now has to offer, you can’t go wrong.
 Doors will open and you just have to pick which door you want to go through.”

 Engaging with the wealth of opportunities that HLS now has to offer, you can’t go wrong.
 Doors will open and you just have to pick which door you want to go through.Kathleen Claussen in Washington, D.C.

 In Claussen’s case, those open doors often led her back to Bloomington.
 Although she has worked at The Hague, in Brussels, and other parts of the world, Claussen calls herself a Bloomerang: “I lived in Bloomington until I was 4 years old.
 I came back to go to college here.
 Then I came back again after Yale Law School, to clerk for U.S. Court of Appeals Judge David Hamilton.
 And I came back yet again to teach at the Maurer School of Law.”

-Note to all other SGIS Bloomerangs: You are always welcome here.
-Contact SGIS Director of Stewardship email@example.com
+Note to all other HLS Bloomerangs: You are always welcome here.
+Contact HLS Director of Administration firstname.lastname@example.org

 Career resources through the dean’s office